In my seven years as a mom, I've perfected the art that is hiding from my children. And, honestly, any parent who tells you they

 Wear A Cloak Of Invisibility

-Just as Harry Potter was able to accomplish all kinds of shenanigans with the aid of his cloak of invisibility, so too will you.
+Harry Potter was able to accomplish all kinds of shenanigans with the aid of his cloak of invisibility, so too will you.
 It's a great way to escape your child while being able to keep a close eye on them.
 And nothing is going to keep them on their toes than the knowledge that, even when they think they're alone, someone is watching their every move.

 It will also probably make them intensely paranoid adults but, like, this is a give and take, you guys.